-Records are kept of the transactions of the pharmacy and correlated with other hospital records where indicated.
-All medication shall be properly labeled.
-Such record and labeling requirements are as follows:

-- (A) The pharmacy establishes and maintains, in cooperation with the accounting department, a satisfactory system of records and bookkeeping in accordance with the policies of the hospital for: - (i) Maintaining adequate control over the requisitioning and dispensing of all drugs and pharmaceutical supplies, and - (ii) Charging patients for drugs and pharmaceutical supplies. - (B) A record of procurement and dispersement of all controlled drugs is maintained in such a manner that the disposition of any particular item may be readily traced. - (C) The pharmacist shall receive and provide service pursuant to the perusal of the physician's original order or a direct copy thereof, except in emergency situations wherein the pharmacist may provide service pursuant to a verbal order or to an oral or written transcription of the physician's order provided that the pharmacist shall receive and review the original or direct copy within twenty-four (24) hours of the time the service is provided.
+- (1) Records are: - (A) Kept of the transactions of the pharmacy; and - (B) Correlated with other hospital records where indicated. - (2) All medication shall be properly labeled. - (3) Such record and labeling requirements are as follows: - (A) The pharmacy establishes and maintains, in cooperation with the accounting department, a satisfactory system of records and bookkeeping in accordance with the policies of the hospital for: - (i) Maintaining adequate control over the requisitioning and dispensing of all drugs and pharmaceutical supplies; and - (ii) Charging patients for drugs and pharmaceutical supplies; - (B) A record of procurement and disbursement of all controlled drugs is maintained in such a manner that the disposition of any particular item may be readily traced; - (C) The pharmacist shall receive and provide service pursuant to the perusal of the physician's original order or a direct copy thereof, except in emergency situations wherein the pharmacist may provide service pursuant to a verbal order or to an oral or written transcription of the physician's order provided that the pharmacist shall receive and review the original or direct copy within twenty-four (24) hours of the time the service is provided; - (D) A record shall be maintained by the pharmacy and stored separately from other hospital records for each patient, inpatient or outpatient, containing the: - (i) Name of the patient; - (ii) Prescribing physician; - (iii) Name and strength of drugs prescribed; and - (iv) Name and manufacturer or trademark of medication dispensed;

-- (D) A record shall be maintained by the pharmacy and stored separately from other hospital records for each patient (inpatient or outpatient) containing the name of the patient, the prescribing physician, the name and strength of drugs prescribed, the name and manufacturer (or trademark) of medication dispensed. - (E) The label of each medication container prepared for administration to inpatients, shall bear the name and strength of the medication, the expiration date, and the lot and control number.
-The label on the medication, or the container into which the labeled medication is placed, must bear the name of the patient. - (F) The label of each outpatient's individual prescription medication container bears the name of the patient, prescribing physician, directions for use, the name and strength of the medication dispensed (unless directed otherwise by the physician).

-(10) Control of toxic or dangerous drugs

-Policies are established to control the administration of toxic or dangerous drugs with specific reference to the duration of the order and the dosage, explained as follows:

-- (A) The medical staff has established a written policy that all toxic or dangerous medications not specifically prescribed as to time or number of doses, will be automatically stopped after a reasonable time limit set by the staff. - (B) The classifications ordinarily thought of as toxic or dangerous drugs are controlled substances, anticoagulants, antibiotics, oxytoxics, and cortisone products. - (C) Except for controlled drugs, all deteriorated non-sterile, non-labeled or damaged medication shall be destroyed by the pharmacist. - (D) All controlled drugs (Schedule II, III, IV, and V) should be listed and a copy sent, along with the drugs to the Arkansas Department of Health by registered mail or delivered in person for disposition.
+- (E)(i) The label of each medication container prepared for administration to inpatients shall bear the: - (a) Name and strength of the medication; - (b) Expiration date; and - (c) Lot and control number. - (ii) The label on the medication, or the container into which the labeled medication is placed, must bear the name of the patient; and - (F) The label of each outpatient's individual prescription medication container bears the name of the patient, prescribing physician, directions for use, and the name and strength of the medication dispensed, unless directed otherwise by the physician. - (m) Control of toxic or dangerous drugs.
+Policies are established to control the administration of toxic or dangerous drugs with specific reference to the duration of the order and the dosage, explained as follows: - (1) The medical staff has established a written policy that all toxic or dangerous medications not specifically prescribed as to time or number of doses will be automatically stopped after a reasonable time limit set by the staff; - (2) The classifications ordinarily thought of as toxic or dangerous drugs are: - (A) Controlled substances; - (B) Anticoagulants; - (C) Antibiotics; - (D) Oxytoxics; and - (E) Cortisone products; - (3) Except for controlled drugs, all deteriorated nonsterile, nonlabeled, or damaged medication shall be destroyed by the pharmacist; and - (4) All controlled drugs (Schedules II, III, IV, and V) should be listed and a copy sent along with the drugs to the Department of Health by registered mail or delivered in person for disposition.